Large Language Model (LLM) for Telecommunications: A Comprehensive Survey on Principles, Key Techniques, and Opportunities: Time Series LLM for Prediction Problems

-\textbf{Decoder-only:} Even though encoder-decoder models exhibit impressive effectiveness for handling sequences, decoder-only models become more popular in recent years.
-The essential difference between encoder-decoder and decoder-only models is that the bidirectional attention is used by encoder~\cite{vaswani2017attention}, which means each token is attending to all other tokens.
-In contrast, the decoder-only model employs casual attention, where each token cannot attend to tokens after it, but can only look at tokens before it.
-As shown by Fig.\ref{fig-prediction-decoder}, TimesFM~\cite{das2024decoderonly} employs decoder-only architecture to train a time-series prediction model.
+\textbf{Decoder-only:} Even though encoder-decoder models exhibit impressive effectiveness for handling sequences, decoder-only models become more popular in recent years. \blue{Like the encoder-decoder architecture, the decoder-only model must first tokenize the raw inputs and then incorporate positional embeddings.} The essential difference between encoder-decoder and decoder-only models is that the bidirectional attention is used by encoder~\cite{vaswani2017attention}, which means each token is attending to all other tokens.
+In contrast, the decoder-only model employs casual attention, where each token cannot attend to tokens after it, but can only look at tokens before it. \blue{The causal attention mechanism enhances prediction models because it is well-suited for time-series forecasting tasks.
+In time-series forecasting, we typically predict future values based on historical data.
+Causal attention allows each token to consider all preceding tokens, meaning it attends to all events that occurred before the current time frame.
+Moreover, with these small modifications, the attention score matrices in decoder-only models are triangle matrices, which always have full-column rank, resulting in better expressibility~\cite{dong2023attention}.} As shown by Fig.\ref{fig-prediction-decoder}, TimesFM~\cite{das2024decoderonly} employs decoder-only architecture to train a time-series prediction model.
 Unlike traditional LLM techniques, which predict one element at a time, TimesFM is designed to predict extended future sequences in a single step, enhancing accuracy for long-term predictions.
 This flexibility also extends to inference; given a series, the model can predict its immediate future in fewer steps than a model with equal-length input and output segments would require.
 Such fast inference could be an appealing feature for telecom applications, because many prediction tasks require rapid response to network dynamics, such as channel state, short-term traffic changes, and indoor user locations.
 Conventional prediction methods usually take a long training time to adapt to such network environment changes.
 By contrast, TimesFM has the potential to capture short-term patterns instantly, which aligns with the fast-response requirements of telecom networks.

 In summary, the key differences between encoder-decoder and decoder-only architecture can be found by comparing Fig. \ref{fig-prediction} and Fig. \ref{fig-prediction-decoder}.
 In particular, the encoder-decoder design in Fig. \ref{fig-prediction} includes an encoder to encode the raw features into latent representations by using bidirectional attention.
 In contrast, the decoder-only scheme in Fig. \ref{fig-prediction-decoder} illustrates causal attention, e.g., the first token is attended by all other tokens, and the second token is attended by all except the first token.